This vanilla creme brulee with fresh fruit has a creamy silky custard with a crunchy caramelized sugar crust.

 - Using a blow torch to caramelize sugar is fun and looks pretty impressive.

 Heavy Whipping Cream: Some recipes use a combination of both heavy whipping cream and milk to make the custard lighter.
-In my opinion, creme brûlée is meant to be rich so this recipe uses only heavy whipping cream.
+In my opinion, creme brulee is meant to be rich so this recipe uses only heavy whipping cream.

-If you must substitute milk for some of the heavy whipping cream I would stick with a 1:1 ratio.
+Tip: If you want to substitute milk for some of the heavy whipping cream I would stick with a 1:1 ratio.
 Use one cup of heavy whipping cream and one cup of milk.

 Egg Yolks: For creme brulee, you want to use just the egg yolks.
 Egg whites would set too firmly giving the creme brulee a rubbery texture.

-If you have never separated eggs before, check out this post from Sugar Hero where she shares four methods for separating eggs.
+If you have never separated eggs before, check out this post from Sugar Hero where she shares Four Methods for Separating Eggs.

-For creme brûlée, the best sugar to use is regular granulated white sugar.
+Granulated White Sugar: For creme brulee, the best sugar to use is regular granulated white sugar.
 Its small granules easily melt into the custard perfectly balancing the bitterness of the burnt sugar crust.

 Speaking of the crust we will use granulated white sugar for the topping as well.
 Granulated sugar works best because the granules are small and caramelize quickly, which is important.
 We don't want the custard to melt while we are brûléeing the sugar.